As far as possible, we aim to keep you up to date on our website.

 both Brighton & Hove and

 Compass Travel buses, in the city.
-Metrobus and Brighton & Hove Bus systems probably do not share the cap on each other's fares.
+Even Metrobus and Brighton & Hove Bus do not cap on each other's fares!

 __________________________________________________________________________________________________